Standup paddleboarding: Additional equipment

-The U.S. Coast Guard requires users that will be outside of swim and surf areas to have a personal flotation device available or worn, as well as a whistle to alert other boaters of your presence.
-It is also recommended to have a light available for night paddling and sun protection for paddling activities during the day.
+The U.S. Coast Guard requires users that will be outside of swim and surf areas to have a personal flotation device (PFD) available or worn, as well as a whistle to alert other boaters of their presence.
+It is also recommended to have a light available for night paddling and a rash guard for sun protection when paddling during the day.

 Safety and regulations

 United States

-In many areas of the US, no regulations require the use of a personal flotation device (PFD) while using a SUP board in the surf zone.
-However, the jurisdictions and rules requiring a PFD may vary according to the type of water: surf zone, international waters, harbors and other inland waterways.
-The US Coast Guard classifies SUPs as vessels, like canoes or kayaks.
+In many areas, no regulations require the use of a PFD while using a SUP board in the surf zone.
+However, the jurisdictions and rules requiring a PFD may vary according to the type of water: surf zone, international waters, harbors, and other inland waterways.
+The Coast Guard classifies SUPs as vessels, like canoes or kayaks.
 Hence, SUP riders are required to wear a PFD when paddling in certain areas outside of the surf zone.
-Areas such as Myrtle Beach, SC or Virginia Beach, VA closely regulate beach and surf zones, requiring the use of leashes on a SUP board similar to the law for surfboards.
+Areas such as Myrtle Beach, South Carolina, or Virginia Beach, Virginia, closely regulate beach and surf zones, requiring the use of leashes on a SUP board similar to the law for surfboards.
 These regulations and requirements may be enforced seasonally during high-tourism seasons or all year.
 It is important to use a quick-release belt when paddling in whitewater conditions as this allows the paddler to safely detach from a tangled leash.

 United Kingdom

 No regulations require the use of a personal flotation device (PFD) while using a SUP board in the surf.
-In flat water environments localized regulations may require the use of a PFD such as on lakes, rivers and inland waterways.
-In a teaching environment SUP schools and clubs individual risk assessments may require the use of PFDs for less confident stand up paddle boarders.
+In flat water environments, localized regulations may require the use of a PFD such as on lakes, rivers, and inland waterways.
+In a teaching environment, risk assessments by SUP schools and clubs may require the use of PFDs for less confident standup paddle boarders.
 The use of a leash is always recommended in all paddling environments and is a key piece of safety equipment.

 Competition

-In August 2020, the Court of Arbitration for Sport (CAS) determined that both the International Surfing Association (ISA) and International Canoe Federation (ICF) can hold official standup paddleboard competitions, although the ISA alone will be recognized as the governing body at the Olympic level.
-However, the only ISA competition currently approved for 2020 and 2024 Olympic competition is shortboard.
+In August 2020, the Court of Arbitration for Sport (CAS) determined that both the International Surfing Association (ISA) and International Canoe Federation (ICF) can hold official standup paddleboard competitions, although the ISA alone will be recognized as the governing body of the Olympic level.
+However, the only ISA competition approved for the Olympic competitions of 2020 and 2024 was the shortboard.

-The ISA's World Championships were first held in Peru (2012, 2013), with following editions held in Nicaragua (2014), Mexico (2015), Fiji (2016), Denmark (2017), China (2018), and El Salvador (2019).
+The ISA's World Championships were first held in Peru (2012, 2013), with the following editions held in Nicaragua (2014), Mexico (2015), Fiji (2016), Denmark (2017), China (2018), and El Salvador (2019).